 - Always Use Apartment Search Websites with Verified Listings

-Scammers may hijack ads from trusted websites and post them on less secure websites.
-Fortunately, you can do a reverse Google image search of the property you find to see if it appears on multiple websites under different names or displaying different information.
-In that case, you can contact the original listing owner or your local authorities to report the fraudulent ad.
+Scammers may also hijack ads from trusted websites and post them on less-secure websites.
+If you come across a listing with a low price or one that seems too good to be true, you can do a reverse Google image search of the property to see if it appears on multiple websites under different names or displaying different information.

-The best way to prevent yourself from falling for a scam is to meet the landlord and see the apartment in person before you sign the lease.
-Be prepared to ask questions related to the rental and living there — such as details about payments, maintenance requests and refund policies — and see how the landlord responds.
+The best way to prevent yourself from falling for a scam is to meet the landlord and see the apartment, even virtually, before you sign the lease.
+Be prepared to ask questions related to the rental and the community — such as details about payments, maintenance requests and refund policies — and assess the answers you get.

-Even during the pandemic, solutions have been found to minimize social exposure, such as self-guided tours.
+During the pandemic, solutions have been found to minimize social exposure but still be able to visit an apartment in person, such as self-guided tours.
 This is an important last step before signing any contract or making any sort of payment.
-That’s because you need to make sure that the place is real, the person you’ve been in contact with has access to it, and everything is transparent so you know what you’re paying for.
+It’s important to confirm that everything is transparent so you know what you’re paying for.

 - Get Everything in Writing

 Before you send any money, review the terms of the rental, including the price of rent, all fees and maintenance.
-Ask for a copy of the contract for yourself, as well, but only sign it after you’ve researched the owner and the agent to verify their identities.
+Ask for a copy of the contract for yourself, as well, but sign it after making sure the apartment is managed by a reputable company

 How to Report a Rental Scam

-If you come across a rental scam or fall victim to one, contact the platform in which you found the listing to make sure they take it down.
-You can also reach out to the Federal Trade Commission and your local law enforcement agency.
-And, because these take place on the internet, you can also send a report to the Internet Crime Complaint Center (IC3), as well.
+If you come across a rental scam or fall victim to one, contact local law enforcement.
+And, because scams take place on the internet, you can also send a report to the Internet Crime Complaint Center (IC3), as well.
 The IC3 works with the FBI to take down any scheme that occurs on the internet, including rental scams.

 Be aware that scammers are out there and be skeptical when you spot a deal that seems too good to be true.
 Do your research and don’t give in to the excitement of the moment — most scammers will also pressure you into thinking that you’re losing the deal.
 Instead, remain calm and be patient.
 If you see any of the red flags listed here, cut all connections and don’t be afraid to report the listing to prevent others from falling for rental scams.